microbit-foundation/dev-docs/hardware/reference-design.md

 ## Modularity

-The reference design is laid out in a very modular way, so that someone working with it can easily customise the board to include only the parts they need.
+The reference design is laid out in a modular way, so that someone working with it can easily customise the board to include only the parts they need.

 ![the reference design is modular](/docs/hardware/assets/referencedesign-9cfb5.png).

-For example, if you want to make something really tiny that doesn't make use of all the expansion or the LEDs, you could make use of the 'bare minimum subset' section of the board, and have a separate programmer.
+For example, if you want to make something tiny that doesn't make use of all the expansion or the LEDs, you could make use of the 'bare minimum subset' section of the board, and have a separate programmer.

 ## Module Choice

 There are multiple vendors of Bluetooth pre-certified modules based on the nRF51822.
-But because the micro:bit uses every pin on the nRF51822, only modules that exposes all of the GPIO of the chip can be used.
-We have initially chosen the [Raytac MDBT40-256V3](http://www.raytac.com/product/ins.php?index_id=63), which is available from outlets like
+But because the micro:bit uses every pin on the nRF51822, only modules that expose all of the GPIO can be used.
+We have selected the [Raytac MDBT40-256V3](http://www.raytac.com/product/ins.php?index_id=63), which is available from outlets like
 Seedstudio, and commonly used on things like Adafruit BLE boards.

 This design is fully open source, and we're happy to accept pull requests for